ephemeraHQ/message-kit/README.md

 ## Contributing

-See our [contribution guide](./CONTRIBUTING.md) to learn more about contributing to this project
+See our [contribution guide](./CONTRIBUTING.md) to learn more about contributing to this project.